Claim: Onions placed in bowls around your home will fight off the flu virus.

 Some insist plates of sliced raw onion should be left at various points around the home; others avow that whole onions must be hung on strings affixed to the domicile's ceilings, some further asserting the bulbs must be hung in front of doorways to better filter incoming contamination.
 As to what sorts of contamination the onion is purported to overcome, at various times it has been said to kill flu virus, diphtheria, smallpox, the cold virus, and even whatever nastiness a rotting corpse might be venting into the air, especially one that reached that condition via infectious disease of any description.
 Onions are also, according to lore, to be placed in any sickroom no matter how that room's occupant came to require bedrest.

 While this folk belief is indeed an old one, there's precious little reason to place any store in it.
 No scientific studies back it, and common sense rules it out: cold and flu viruses are spread by contact, not by their nasty microbes floating loosely in the air where the almighty onion can supposedly seek out and destroy them.
 As the Wall Street Journal noted in 2009 of such claims:

 The idea that onions have medicinal properties goes back millennia and spans many cultures.
 Egyptians thought onions were fertility symbols.
 Ancient Greeks rubbed them on sore muscles, and Native Americans used them to treat coughs and colds.
 Herbalists note that the World Health Organization recognizes onion extracts for providing relief in the treatment of coughs, colds, asthma and bronchitis.
-As with most home remedies, there have been few scientific studies with humans — and none on record involving raw onions placed across a room.
+As with most home remedies, there have been few scientific studies with

 To have a cut onion lying about in the house breeds distempers.